 Loyola University Maryland has established its commitment to the program over decades.
 The management and international business department has existed since the establishment of the Rev. Joseph A. Sellinger, S.J., School of Business and Management in 1980.
-The concentration in international business within the BBA degree has been offered continuously since first published in Loyola's 1992-93 catalogue.
-Loyola's business programs are important to the university, and Loyola's commitment will continue, unabated.
+Instruction in management within the BBA degree has existed since the early 1980s, and the concentration has been offered continuously since first published in Loyola's 1990-91 catalogue.
+Loyola's business programs are important to the University, and Loyola's commitment will continue, unabated.